 To illustrate the location of future parks, plazas, open space and natural areas.

 These three concepts typically make up the main parts of the draft plan.
-This step concludes with Council endorsement of the draft (Stage 1) plan.
+This step concludes with Council endorsement of a preferred draft (Stage 1) plan.
 After that we continue to work on refining the plan through Step 4.

 Step 4: Refining the Plan